My baby is yellow / jaundice

 Why do babies get jaundice?

-In a small number of cases, there may be an underlying reason for a baby becoming severely jaundiced.
-This includes blood group incompatibility between the mother and baby, higher than normal level of red cells in the baby (polycythaemia) or genetic problems with the red cells.
-If there is a family history of red cell problems, please let your midwife know during pregnancy - your baby may need special tests after birth.
+In a small number of cases, there could be a more serious reason for severe jaundice.
+This might include blood group differences between the mother and baby, higher than normal levels of red cells in the baby (called polycythaemia), or genetic problems with red cells.
+If there’s a family history of red cell problems, let your midwife know during pregnancy so your baby can be checked with special

-How will my baby get checked for jaundice?
+How will I get my baby checked for Jaundice?

 All newborn babies get a full head to toe examination within 72 hours of being born.
 In some instances, jaundice is picked up during this examination.
 If your baby develops jaundice at home, in most situations, they will not need to see a healthcare professional unless they have any red or amber features (see above).
 If your baby falls within 'Amber', see a GP or Community Midwife urgently as a blood test may be needed to check their jaundice 'level'.
 If your baby has any 'Red' features, they will need to be immediately assessed in hospital - dial 999 and ask for assistance from the emergency services.